-Samples are needed from ALS patients and their family members, as well as controls, people who are free of the disease.
+Samples are needed from people living with ALS and their family members and also from controls, or people who are free of the disease.
 If you choose to donate, you will learn more about the specific procedures and outcomes measures through the consenting process.
 Specifically, the following samples are being sought:

 - Cerebrospinal fluid (CSF)

 - Whole blood

 - Extracted DNA

 Sample donation is an immeasurable gift to those living with ALS and their families and we thank you for considering a donation.